 Plastic or Recycled Edgings

 Like metal edgings, those made of plastic or recycled materials also are easy to manipulate.
-They usually come in 4-inch-deep strips.
-If you prefer a color instead of metal, this might be the way to go.
+They usually come in four-inch-deep strips.
+For those who prefer color to metal, this might be the way to go.
 Plastic and recycled edgings are also usually one of the least expensive edging options, which might make this option even more appealing.

 Again, like metal, plastic edgings are best for containing loose materials and would be a good choice for a children's play area.
 Plastic or recycled edging also can be used with pavers or brick.
 It is fairly easy to install, can be covered with soil or sod, and creates a patio or path that has no visible edging.